wsbctechnicalblog/wsbctechnicalblog.github.io/content/engineering-practices-convention.md

 There are other pillars in creating exceptional software as well, and we'll explore those is upcoming articles.

-Lets explore these standards, and the patterns that we use *by convension* to improve our software and unlock automation.
+Let us explore these standards, and the patterns that we use *by convension* to improve our software and unlock automation.

 ---

 # Date Convention

 Dates are so common, we run into them just about every day :).

 We need a standard way to represent a date, since it can be used in filename and